Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Shallow univariate ReLU networks: activation regions with global vs local minima

 then $[n] \subseteq \{C_1, \ldots, C_d\}$ with probability at least $1 - \epsilon$. \end{lemma} This gives us a bound for the probability that a randomly sampled region is of full rank.
 We finally convert this into a combinatorial statement to obtain Theorem \ref{one-dimension-no-bad-minima}.
-For the details and a complete proof, see Appendix \ref{app:sec:non-empty-no-bad-minima}.
+For the details and a complete proof, see Appendix~\ref{app:sec:non-empty-no-bad-minima}.

 In one-dimensional input space, the existence of global minima within a region requires similar conditions to the region having a full rank Jacobian.
 Both of them depend on having many different step vectors represented among the rows of the activation matrix.
-The condition we need to check for the existence of global minima is slightly more stringent, and depends on there being enough step vectors for both the positive and negative entries of $v$. \begin{theorem}[Fraction of regions with global minima] Let $\epsilon \in (0, 1)$.
+The condition we need to check for the existence of global minima is slightly more stringent, and depends on there being enough step vectors for both the positive and negative entries of $v$.

+\begin{theorem}[Fraction of regions with global minima] Let $\epsilon \in (0, 1)$ and let $v \in \R^d_1$ have nonzero entries.
 Suppose that $X$ consists of distinct data points,

 and